wikimatze/wikimatze.de/_posts/2014-11-12-show-the-most-common-used-terminal-commands.md

 ---
 title: Show the most common used terminal commands
+update: 2014-11-20
 description: Show the most common used terminal commands for bash and zsh, thanks @r00k and @jayeff for the inspiration
-categories: ['zsh', 'linux']
+categories: linux zsh
 ---

 I watched recently a ["Play by Play"](http://www.pluralsight.com/courses/play-by-play-ben-orenstein) video featuring [Ben Orenstein](https://twitter.com/r00k).
-He is using a ton of command line alias and presented his workflow: He is searching the command line `history` file of the most common used terms.
+He is using a ton of command line alias and presented his work flow: He is searching the command line `history` file of the most common used terms.
 After that create some nice alias to save you time.

 I asked Ben for the snippet: